farm-ng/amiga-dev-kit/website/docs/dashboard/dashboard_user_guide.md

 An H bridge circuit allows you to apply a voltage across a load (i.e. a linear actuator) in either direction.
 We currently support up to four h bridge modules on the Amiga.
-They can be engaged momertarily or lached.
+They can be engaged momentarily or latched.
-The `up` - `down` arrows are used to `Active` the H bridge and the `left` - `right` arrow keys are used to select between H-bridge devices.
+The `up` - `down` arrows are used to control the selected H bridge device(s) and the ` left` - `right` arrow keys are used to select between H-bridge devices.
-As of this writing only one H-bridge device can be actuated at a time.
+Two H-bridge devices (0 & 1 or 2 & 3) can be coupled with the **coupler** button and actuated together.

 :::tip
 Our [3 point hitch](https://farm-ng.com/products/cat-zero-3-point-lift-kit)